JavaScript is required

 • administering medication to children (except in anaphylaxis or asthma emergencies)

-• obtaining medical care for children (including ambulance transport)
+• obtaining medical treatment for children

 • children leaving the premises in the care of someone other than the parent

-• children to be taken on excursions
+• children to be taken on excursions or regular outings

 • transportation of children provided or arranged by the service.